-The Flint Mine Hill Workshops Site is several acres in extent lies off the northeast corner of Flint Mine Hill, in the Town of Coxsackie.
-The site is west of the Russian workshops, described below, and well west of the cable route.
+The Flint Mine Hill Workshops Site is several acres in extent, lying off the northeast corner of Flint Mine Hill, in the Town of Coxsackie.
+The site is west of the Russian Workshop, described below.

 The Russian Workshop is a site reported in two, slightly different, locations, both approximately 250 feet west of the railroad.
 Like the Flint Mine Hill Workshop site, it is in a relatively flat area off the northeast corner of Flint Mine Hill, in the Town of Coxsackie.
-One of the Russian Workshop locations is on the west side of the railroad.
-The two sites are located between the Flint Mine Hill Workshops and the railroad.
+The two sites locations are between the Flint Mine Hill Workshops and the railroad.

-Unnamed Site (NYSM 8280) is drawn as an oval encompassing located on the east side of Flint Mine Hill in the Town of Coxsackie.
+Unnamed Site (NYSM 8280) is drawn as an oval, located on the east side of Flint Mine Hill in the Town of Coxsackie.
 It is thought to be related to the complex of precontact sites on and around Flint Mine Hill.
-The cable route and temporary access road passes through the site.
-It is recommended that temporary roads should use timber matting or other methods to limit ground disturbance.

-4.7 Solar Fields Sites 6, 7, 8, and 11
+5.7 Solar Fields Sites 6, 7, 8, and 11